adebayomoses/Store-Sales-Time-Series-Forcast/README.md

 Using Time-series forecasting to forecast store sales on data from Corporación Favorita, a large Ecuadorian-based grocery retailer.

+To build a model that more accurately predicts the unit sales for thousands of items sold at different Favorita stores.

 # looking deep into the data